The End of Heartache: Reception

 The album received positive reviews from music critics.
-Lani L writing for Tuonela Magazine stated “The End of Heartache” is an essential album to listen to regardless of whether or not you actually like metalcore per se.
-I would even go so far as to claim that, especially, if you dislike the genre – or what it has become over the years – you really should listen to this album.”
-Blabbermouth.net wrote “The End Of Heartache" features ten songs and two brief instrumentals, and its relatively short (under 43 minutes) length and wall-to-wall sequencing (all the songs bleed into each other) ensure that the music doesn't get stale and the listener only gets a breath when the band permits.”
-Finishing with “It may be the end of heartache, but Killswitch Engage shows that metal is not just breathing, but indisputably alive.”
-Eduardo Rivadavia of AllMusic praised Howard Jones for talking over Jesse Leaches spot stating “Jones effortlessly matches his predecessor's talent for both clean singing and hardcore-style screaming.”
-Ultimate Guitar stated “This album definitly stands up to KsE's past works but builds on every aspect and is a sure improvement.”
-Jonathan of Inside Pulse added “The End of Heartache” is the perfect example of a “can’t stop” release: one you start listening and get involved in the music, there never seems a good point to turn it off.
+Lani L writing for Tuonela Magazine stated, "The End of Heartache" is an essential album to listen to regardless of whether or not you actually like metalcore per se.
+I would even go so far as to claim that, especially, if you dislike the genre – or what it has become over the years – you really should listen to this album."
+Blabbermouth.net wrote "The End Of Heartache" features ten songs and two brief instrumentals, and its relatively short (under 43 minutes) length and wall-to-wall sequencing (all the songs bleed into each other) ensure that the music doesn't get stale and the listener only gets a breath when the band permits.”
+Finishing with, "It may be the end of heartache, but Killswitch Engage shows that metal is not just breathing, but indisputably alive."
+Eduardo Rivadavia of AllMusic praised Howard Jones for talking over Jesse Leach's spot stating, "Jones effortlessly matches his predecessor's talent for both clean singing and hardcore-style screaming."
+Ultimate Guitar stated, "This album definitely stands up to KsE's past works but builds on every aspect and is a sure improvement."

+Jonathan of Inside Pulse added, "The End of Heartache" is the perfect example of a "can’t stop" release: one you start listening and get involved in the music, there never seems a good point to turn it off.
 Each song bleeds well into the next.
-The album, as a whole, is super-tight.”
+The album, as a whole, is super-tight."
+Metal.de claimed "Use "The End Of Heartache" as a template.
+This album is simply a killer, with which this band has definitively established itself at the forefront of modern metal acts.
+While its predecessor, "Alive Or Just Breathing," was already rightly showered with praise everywhere, these twelve tracks take it to another level."